-17.11 Victoria College employs security officers to assist students and to assist in the enforcement of College policies.
+17.11 Victoria College employs licensed peace officers and non-licensed security officers to enforce penal statutes and laws, and to assist students and to assist in the enforcement of College policies.

-Security personnel have the authority to enforce traffic policies and to assist the Vice President of Student Services and other officers of the College to investigate alleged violations of College policy cited in Article I.
+Campus police officers have full authority of state police officers as granted by Texas Education Code, Chapter 51.
+Police and security personnel have the authority to enforce traffic policies and to assist the Vice President of Student Services and other officers of the College in investigating alleged violations of College policy cited in Article I.

-17.12 Victoria College security personnel make every attempt to safeguard students and their property on the College campus.
+17.12 Victoria College Campus Police and Security personnel make every attempt to safeguard students and their property on the College campus.
 Students should not leave valuables in their vehicles, in the Sports Center, or anywhere out of their control.
 The college is not responsible for theft of student property.

-Although security officers may assist persons in need of help, students must remember that they have the primary responsibility for their own safety and security.
+Although police and security officers may assist persons in need of help, students must remember that they have the primary responsibility for their own safety and security.

-ARTICLE XV ATTENDANCE POLICY
+ARTICLE XV ATTENDANCE POLICY Section 18 1 ATTENDANCE POLICY

-18.1 Attendance Policy
+18.1 ATTENDANCE POLICY